-If you are making a first-time installation of the Version 10 Full Install, the installer will automatically choose this location.
+If you are making a first-time installation of the full installer, the installer will automatically choose these locations.
 Thereafter, the update installer should point to the same place.
-However, some experienced users have chosen to continue to install to Program Files, and a few of them have reported that the update installer insists on pointing to C:\.
-As you can imagine, putting the Full Install in one place and updates in another can cause all sorts of problems.
+It is recommended that you accept the defaults.
+However, if you do not accept the default locations during the initial full install, you will want to make sure that the updates are being installed to the same locations as the full install.
+As you can imagine, putting the full install in one place and updates in another can cause all sorts of problems.
 It's worth a double-check.